ubcecon/tutorials/github_actions.md

           github_token: ${{ secrets.GITHUB_TOKEN }}
 ```
  7. Choose the "Commit", which should add the workflow into your repository
  8. After this, make a modification to the `rough_notes.tex` file, push it to the server, and it should trigger the action.
+The behavior in PRs is a little different
+ 9. In addition, you can go to the `Actions` tab on the webpage, choose the action, and click `Run workflow`
- 9. Add a link to the document in the `README.md` of the repo if you wish, with text like
+ 10. Add a link to the document in the `README.md` of the repo if you wish, with text like
 ```md
   [Rough Notes](https://github.com/MYUSERNAME/MYREPOSITORY/blob/gh_actions_builds/rough_notes.pdf)
 ```